Russia blames Mars probe failure on space radiation

 "This usually happens with interplanetary satellites around Mars or Venus, in other words, in deep space," the source told RIA.
 "This phenomenon occurs every one or two years on average, but it is very unlikely to see it in low-Earth orbit."

-Earlier Tuesday, the head of Russia's manned space program, Alexei Krasnov, said flaws with the hermetic sealing on the Soyuz TMA-04M re-entry were found during testing.
+Earlier on Tuesday, the head of Russia's manned space programme, Alexei Krasnov, said flaws with the hermetic sealing on the Soyuz TMA-04M re-entry were found during testing.

 The mission, which was due to launch on March 30, will be delayed to allow time for a new capsule to be readied, likely delaying other missions as well.